 The University Library is responsible for the archiving of University of Basel dissertations and for the electronic publication of dissertations in the edoc institutional repository.

 The regulations of the respective faculties apply to the submission of dissertations.
 Please contact the appropriate Dean’s office.

 The delivery point for dissertations is organised as follows:

 - Law, Medical, Science, Theology, and Business and Economics faculties: submit to the Dean of Studies' office or to the Dean's office.

-- Humanities and Social Sciences, and Psychology faculties: submit to the Information Desk in the Catalogue Room of the University Main Library (Opening hours) or by post to:
+- Humanities and Social Sciences, and Psychology faculties: submit to the Information desk (first Floor) University Main Library (Opening hours) or by post to: